Effects of Salt on Kidney Health

 How can you remove the excess salt in your body?

 One of the key strategies for eliminating that excess salt is to drink more water.
-It’s important to try to drink between four to eight glasses a day, and while sometimes that might sound like an awful lot, if you carry a half liter water bottle with you all day and drink small sips, you’ll easily achieve your goal.
-Also, don’t forget to get an hour of exercise every day.
+It’s important to try to drink between four to eight glasses a day.
+While that might sometimes sound like an awful lot, there are some tricks you can use to achieve your goal.
+If you carry a half-liter water bottle with you all day and drink small sips, you’ll easily achieve your goal.
+Also, don’t forget to do an hour of exercise every day.

 You can also try the following juice to eliminate that salt from your body.
 It’s extremely effective!